-- Chill the potatoes for 15 minutes in the freezer or 30 minutes in the fridge so the potatoes can firm up before applying the egg white.
+- Chill the potatoes for 15 minutes in the freezer or 30 minutes in the fridge so they can firm up before applying the egg white.

 Baking the Potatoes

-- Preheat the oven to 400 F. Once the potatoes have chilled, whisk the egg white and carefully brush the duchess potatoes with it.
+- Preheat the oven to 400 F. Once they have chilled, whisk the egg white and carefully brush them with it.

 - Bake two trays at a time, each on a separate rack for 15 minutes.
 Switch the top and bottom trays and rotate for even cooking, then cook for another 10 minutes.

-- Allow the duchess potatoes to cool on the tray for 5 minutes before transferring to a serving platter.
+- Allow them to cool on the tray for 5 minutes before transferring to a serving platter.
 Serve warm.